-This Sauvignon Blanc has a beautiful grassy color and aromas of guava, melon, gooseberry, citrus, and tropical fruits.
-With crisp acidity and flavors of honeydew melon and pineapple, this wine delivers a clean and refreshing finish.
+This Sauvignon Blanc has a beautiful straw color and aromas of guava, melon, gooseberry, citrus and pineapple.
+With crisp acidity and flavors of honeydew melon and pineapple, this wine delivers a creamy, refreshing finish.

-The grapes were fermented cold to ensure their natural fruitiness was retained.
+The grapes were fermented cold to ensure that the natural fruitiness was retained.

 This wine was aged in stainless steel tanks.